 - These ground stations then feature two 13.5m satellite dishes

 - The stations are located strategically to cover mainland Australia, Tasmania and other particular locations: Norfolk Island, Christmas Island, Lord Howe Island and the Cocos Islands.

-- Satellite NBN will yield 25Mbps download speeds, and 5Mbps uploads maximum – equivalent of NBN Tier 2
+- Satellite NBN will yield up to 25Mbps download speeds, and 5Mbps uploads – equivalent of NBN Tier 2

 What’s good about wireless NBN?

 There are three glaring benefits with NBN’s wireless services:

 - Providing much-needed reliable internet to rural Australia